Improving Robust Decisions with Data: Applications with Parametric Models

 \end{proposition}

-\begin{proof}[Proof of Proposition \ref{prop_gaussian}] Notice under any possible DGP, Kolmogorov's strong law of large numbers holds.
-It then implies the sample mean converges almost surely to the average mean, which is $\theta^{*}$. \end{proof} As the conclusion holds for any $\epsilon > 0$, one can let $\epsilon$ be arbitrarily small so that the data-revised set of states is arbitrarily precise.
-As a result, even under a sequence of Gaussian signals with unknown and possibly heterogeneous variances, the true state can still be almost surely identified from the realized signals asymptotically.
-This conclusion stands in clear contrast to those obtained under full Bayesian updating.
+As the conclusion holds for any $\epsilon > 0$, taking $\epsilon$ arbitrarily small makes the revised set of states arbitrarily precise.
+Thus, even with Gaussian signals that have unknown and possibly heterogeneous variances, the true state can still be identified asymptotically almost surely.
+This stands in sharp contrast to full Bayesian updating, under which ambiguity persists.

-It is true that all the Gaussian signals have the same mean is a crucial driving force for the asymptotic identification of the true state.
-Indeed, when there is also ambiguity about the mean of the signals, it is not hard to show that, under the sample mean method, the DM can still asymptotically be ambiguous about a non-vanishing set of states.
-However, the essential takeaway here is that, this asymptotic prediction can be obtained directly under the sample mean method.
-Whereas, the asymptotic result under full Bayesian updating for this case is still unknown in the literature.
+The key factor enabling asymptotic identification here is that all Gaussian signals share the same mean.
+When the means themselves are also ambiguous, the sample-mean method may still yield asymptotic ambiguity over a non-vanishing set of states.
+Nonetheless, the key here is that this asymptotic prediction is obtained straightforwardly with the sample-mean method, whereas the corresponding asymptotic result for full-Bayesian updating in this setting remains unknown.

-Finally, empirical distribution method can still be shown to work in this example even the set of outcomes is infinite.
-In this case, one can modify the proof by applying the generalized Glivenko-Cantelli theorem for independent but non-identically distributed random variable developed by \cite{WELLNER1981309}.